Frequently Asked Questions

 How many bands are appearing at the Festival?

-For 2016, the current plans see 14 bands performing in Festival venues with further soloists and small groups appearing in local restaurants.
-We also hope to see a band formed by the students of Kirkcudbright Academy playing during some intervals in our new focal venue, the Cochran Hall, which is on the Academy grounds.
+For 2017, the current plans see 14 bands performing in Festival venues with further soloists and small groups appearing in local restaurants.
+In keeping with our efforts to involve younger people, this year the line up will include the D&G Youth Jazz Orchestra.
 All bookings remain subject to final confirmation at this stage.

 How many venues are used?